 Pepperstone Group Limited was founded in Melbourne in 2010 by a team of experienced former traders.
-The company has grown rapidly over the last 10 years, expanding globally by opening offices in London, Shanghai and Dallas.
+The company has grown rapidly over the last 13 years, expanding globally by opening offices in London, Cyprus, The Bahamas, Kenya, Dubai and Germany.

 This growth has come on the back of its commitment to providing customers with the latest in trading technology and superior customer service.
 Through the use of low-latency trading software, it is able to provide retail investors with the same fast trade execution enjoyed by banks and large financial companies.

-Pepperstone’s success can be measured by the number of awards it has picked up along the way.
+Pepperstone’s success can be measured in part at least by the number of awards it has picked up along the way.
 At the UK Forex Awards in 2018, Pepperstone won three coveted accolades including Best FX Trading Conditions, Best FX ECN Broker and Best FX Trading Support.

 - Pepperstone cTrader: In-house user-friendly trading platform.
 Advanced order capabilities and customisation.